 - GMAT/GRE required?
-Northeastern University's D'Amore-McKim School of Business is currently test-optional and does not require applicants to submit GRE or GRE scores.
-For more information, review our admissions policies.
+Northeastern University's D'Amore-McKim School of Business is currently test-optional and does not require applicants to submit GRE or GMAT scores.
+For more information watch this video, or review our admissions policies.

 - English language proficiency: English proficiency, both written and verbal, is necessary for success in D'Amore-McKim classrooms.
 For more information, review our admissions policies.